streuselschnecke42/CompTech/ass2/REPORT.md

 The backwards function decements the current counter (R7) by value 1 and then compares the value to the decimal value of 0.
 If the counter R7 has reached 0, the function changeflagtozero is called, which sets the value in Register 6 (loop flag) to 0, to signal to the start function that it now has to send the program to the forwards function instead, when it reaches the end of its' program.\
 This will loop endlessly, as visible in the program, since there are no conditions set to end the program.

-### Hardware - Finding out which pins are which - finding common cathode/anode
+## Hardware - Finding out which pins are which - Finding common cathode/anode
 Some of us lost the datasheet or just aren't sure which direction the current flows.
 In order not to accidentally break the 7 segment display, it can be tested using a much safer method.
 Such as using a multimeter.
 Use the same setup for the multimeter as in task 2. \
 ![Diodentest_Display_Setup](../ass2/images/Diodentest_Display_RichtungMesstäbe.jpg)\
 As previously in task 2, your black probe will be the negative and your red probe will the the positive part.
 It is adviced to put the black probe (negative part) on one pin and keeping it there while testing all the other pins on the display one by one with the red probe.
 If something glows, you write it down and move one further with the black probe and repeat the previously mentioned testing with the red probe on all other pins one by one.\